SEND Information Report

 Bullying is not tolerated at Milton Mount Primary School.
 We recognise that bullying can be present in different forms and we follow the procedures in our Anti-Bullying Policy for preventing and dealing with incidents of bullying.

-How we involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children's SEN and supporting their families
+How we involve other bodies, including health and social care bodies, local authority support services and voluntary sector organisations, in meeting children's SEND and supporting their families

-Arrangements for handling complaints from parents of children with SEN about the provision made at the school
+Arrangements for handling complaints from parents of children with SEND about the provision made at the school

-In the first instance, parents'/carers' complaints about the provision or organisation of SEN are dealt with through the procedures outlined in the whole school complaints policy.
+In the first instance, parents'/carers' complaints about the provision or organisation of SEND are dealt with through the procedures outlined in the whole school complaints policy.

-If there continues to be a disagreement with regard to the SEN provision, the LA/other advisory body should make arrangements which include the appointment of independent persons, with a view to avoiding or resolving disagreements between the parents/carers and the school.
-Parents/carers have a right to appeal to a SEN tribunal at any stage.
+If there continues to be a disagreement with regard to the SEND provision, the LA/other advisory body should make arrangements which include the appointment of independent persons, with a view to avoiding or resolving disagreements between the parents/carers and the school.
+Parents/carers have a right to appeal to a SEND tribunal at any stage.

 More detailed information can be found in the SEND Code of Practice 2014.